 This course is designed for students to improve their previous basic knowledge in the Turkish language.
 In this course, students have an opportunity to improve their speaking skills through discussions on topics related to routine matters, experiences and future plans.
-At the end of the course, students are expected to be able to communicate easily both in oral and written language, by using more complicated phrases and expressions.
-By the end of the semester, students are expected to be able to reach the B1.1 level of the Common European Framework of Reference for Languages (CEFR).
+Upon completion of the course, students are expected to be able to communicate easily both in oral and written language, by using more complicated phrases and expressions.
+By the end of the semester, students are expected to meet the requirements of the B1.1 level of the Common European Framework of Reference for Languages (CEFR).

-The Turkish for Medicine course is designed to meet the needs of medical and paramedical staff and to help them develop language proficiency in Turkish.
-The course focuses on the daily practical use of the language regarding medical topics, as well as on the enhancement of all language skills (reading, writing, speaking, listening) through collaborative action-centered learning.
-Specifically, students will be taught basic Turkish terminology related to their subject of studies through modern, authentic Turkish texts and the course will focus on developing communicative skills so that they can communicate with Turkish Cypriot and Turkish patients and their colleagues.
+This Turkish for Medicine course is designed to meet the needs of medical and paramedical staff and to help them develop their proficiency in Turkish.
+Particular attention will be given to the practical everyday-use of the language regarding medical topics.
+The course focuses on the enhancement of all language skills (reading, writing, speaking, listening) through collaborative task-based learning.
+Specifically, students will be taught basic Turkish terminology related to their field of studies, through modern, authentic Turkish text.
+Moreover, the course will focus on developing communicative skills so that students can communicate with Turkish Cypriot patients and colleagues.